XroadMedia/qproxy/README.md

 Limitations
 -----------

 This initial implementation does not give any delivery guarantees.
 A best effort is made to deliver messages exactly once, but they may also be lost or (unlikely, but possibly) delivered multiple times.
-Ordering is not guaranteed either, although it will tend to be _roughly_ first-in-first out.
+Ordering is not guaranteed either, although it will tend to be _roughly_ first-in-first-out.

 POST data are streamed to and from filesystem storage.
 This is meant to keep memory usage to a minimum even for large payloads, but may not result in the best throughput.

 The internal message queue has a fixed size.
 This is inflexible but provides some form of back-pressure to the client.

-Each target URL is considered a logical queue, which is processed by a fixed number of concurrent HTTP client threads.
+Each target URL (modulo any request parameters) is considered a logical queue, which is processed by a fixed number of concurrent HTTP client threads.
+This is probably unsuitable for use cases with many different and/or constantly changing target URLs.

 Short-term Roadmap
 ------------------

 Many parameters are currently hardwired, and should be configurable instead.

-Undeliverable requests should be deleted (or archived) after a configurable amount of time.